axtgr/outmatch/README.md

 ```

 The only limitation is that backslashes `\` cannot be used as separators in patterns because
 outmatch uses them for character escaping.
-However, when `separator` is set to `true` (which
+However, when `separator` is `undefined` or `true`,
-is the default), `/` in patterns will match both `/` and `\`, so a single pattern with forward
+`/` in patterns will match both `/` and `\`, so a single pattern with forward slashes
-slashes can match both Unix and Windows paths:
+can match both Unix and Windows paths:

 ```js
 const isMatchA = outmatch('foo/bar') // the same as { separator: true }